gamerdew64/mongoScraper/README.md

 ### Deployment

-* --- Please submit both the deployed Heroku link to your homework AND the link to the Github Repository! ---
+* ***Please submit both the deployed Heroku link to your homework AND the link to the Github Repository!***

 ## Application Breakdown

 * This scraper application accomplishes the following:

-  1. Whenever a user visits your site, the app should scrape stories from a news outlet of your choice and display them for the user.
-Each scraped article should be saved to your application database.
-At a minimum, the app should scrape and display the following information for each article:
+  1. Whenever a user visits the site, the app scrapes stories from ***Insert News Outlet Here*** and displays them for the user.
+The following information is scraped from each article:

      * Headline - the title of the article
      * Summary - a short summary of the article
      * URL - the url to the original article

-     * Feel free to add more content to your database (photos, bylines, and so on).
+     * ***Add additional scraped content here***

+  2. Each scraped article will be saved to a database associated with the application.

-  2. Users should also be able to leave comments on the articles displayed and revisit them later.
-The comments should be saved to the database as well and associated with their articles.
-Users should also be able to delete comments left on articles.
-All stored comments should be visible to every user.
+  4. Users are able to leave comments on the articles displayed and revisit them later.
+  5. These comments are saved to the database as well (in addition to the articles) and they are associated with their respective articles.
+  6. Users can also delete comments left on articles.
+  7. All stored comments are visible to every user.

 ### Assistant Links